 None of the grains fed alone is so desirable as a combination of grains and one cannot prescribe a definite combination for all boars.
 Boars are very individualistic and must be fed and managed on the basis of their individual peculiarities.
 The ration should be varied from time to time.
 Changes in the feed should be made slowly.
-Over-feeding is worse than under-feeding as it invariably throws them off feed.
+Over-feeding is worse than underfeeding as it invariably throws them off feed.
 The boar should not be too fat.
 To have the boar too thin is also bad.
 Either condition may impair his breeding ability.
 When the young boar is on pasture, he should be fed enough concentrates to allow him to grow normally.
 The mature boar will require only about one pound of concentrates each day for each 100 pounds of body weight when he is in pasture and not in service.
 He should be fed enough to prevent his losing weight in the breeding season.
 In fact, he should be gaining a little.
 A variety of home-grown grains, with skim milk, shorts or tankage and green feed, if available, will give good results during the breeding season.
 Give him one-half pound of salt with each 100 pounds of grain feed.

-When the boar is not in service he may be fed one of the following rather simple rations:
+When the boar is not in service he may be fed the following rather simple rations:

-BATION 1 RATION 2
+RATION 1 RATION 2

-Parts by Parts by
+Parts by Weight Parts by Weight

-Weight Weight

-Barley, wheat or corn 1 Barley, wheat or corn
+Barley, wheat or corn Barley, wheat or corn 95 Tankage 5 Forage or alfalfa hay

-Skimmilk 1 Tankage

-Forage or alfalfa hay Forage or alfalfa hay

 It is almost impossible to make up a ration for a boar in service that will prove adequate for the entire season, as it seems that changes are often necessary to keep him on feed.
-The following rations are suggested because they have been found, in general, satisfactory.
+The following rations are suggested because they have been found satisfactory in general.

 RATION 1 RATION 2

-Par Wei ts by ght Parts by Weight
+ts by arts by leight

-Barley Wheat Oats Skimmilk Forage or alfalfa leaves 1 Barley 1 Oats 1 Wheat 6 Shorts Corn Tankag Forage 20 5 5 (yellow)
+Barley Wheat Oats Skimmilk Forage or alfalfa leaves 1 1 1 6 Barley Oats Shorts Corn (yellow) Tankage Forage or alfalfa leaves 20 5 5 5 2

-Skim milk may be substituted for tankage in ration 2 at the rate of 12 to 15 pounds of skim milk for each pound of tankage.
+Skimmilk may be substituted for tankage in ration 2 at the rate of 12 to 15 pounds of skimmilk for each pound of tankage.
 Corn is very palatable to swine.
-It is, therefore, often desirable to have some available to use in boar rations.
+It is therefore often desirable to have some available to use in boar rations.
 In corn producing sections in the state corn may be substituted for the cereals, at least in part.